ChengzhiTsoi/tobacco_1.0/README.md

 This work is supported by Guangzhou Key Laboratory New Energy and Green Catalysis, Joint Institute of Guangzhou University & Institute of Corrosion Science and Technology, Guangzhou University and Center for Research Computing at the University of Notre Dame for computational resources.
 Special thanks to the project collaborators for their contributions and insights.

 ## Citation
-If you use this code or dataset in your research, please cite the following publication:"# ADTL_v1" "# ADTL_v1"
+If you use this code or dataset in your research, please cite the following publication: